MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ### -ApplicationId

-Enumerate permissions that "owning" applications registered in the logged in tenant
+Enumerate permissions that "owning" applications registered in the logged in tenant have.

 ```yaml
 Type: String